-- 1. Open the Device Manager.

-- Click Start > Settings > Control Panel.

-- Double-click System.

-- Click Hardware.

-- Click Device Manager.

-- 2. Double-click Network adapters.

-- 3. Double-click the Wi-Fi client network adapter of your computer for example, "Intel(R) WiFi Link 5100 AGN" in the screenshot below.
+- Double-click Network adapters. - Double-click the Wi-Fi client network adapter of your computer for example, "Intel(R) WiFi Link 5100 AGN" in the screenshot below.

-If the Wi-Fi client network adapter is by Intel, click Advanced and, in the Property list, click Power Management and move the slider all the way to the right (to Highest).
+4. If the Wi-Fi client network adapter is by Intel, click Advanced and, in the Property list, click Power Management and move the slider all the way to the right (to Highest).
 Click OK.